Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * **Work Days:** 10 days
 * **Cost per work day:** £300
 * **Costs:** £3,000 (4075.26 USD/DAI)
+* **Deliverable:** A documented step by step process that would allow a trust-minimized relayer to perform migrations of NFTs.

 We will write up the ‘Trustless Migration’ process which is designed to be used when the destination universe have trutsless state reading capabilities of the origin universe.
 * Snowfork is already building a substrate module allowing specifically for Ethereum Smart contract reading.
 If a Substrate-built parachain implement those reading capacities, then implementation of this process should be straightforward.